AdobeDocs/experience-platform.en/help/tags/api/endpoints/extension-package-usage-authorizations.md

 **Response**

-A successful response returns HTTP status 204 (No Content) with no response body, indicating that the extension has been deleted.
+A successful response returns HTTP status 204 (No Content) with no response body.
+This indicates that the extension has been deleted.

 ## Update an extension package usage authorization {#update}

-You can approve or reject an extension package usage authorization by including its `ID` in the path of a PATCH request.
+To approve or reject an extension package usage authorization, include its `ID` in the path of a PATCH request.

 >[!NOTE]
 >
->To approve or reject an extension package usage authorization for your company, you need to have `manage_properties` rights.
+>To approve or reject an extension package usage authorization for your company, you must have `manage_properties` rights.

 **API format**